 Finalist, The Comstock Review's Muriel Craft Bailey Memorial Award, for "First Poem for the Disappearing," 2000.

 "[Just before the blood draw, the other morning I filled in small]."
-Hayden's Ferry Review (forthcoming).
+Hayden's Ferry Review (fall 2012).

 "[No apples on the apple tree, and if there were]" and "[Back up to this wind, up against it even, and the recognizable sky]."
-Crazyhorse (forthcoming).
+Crazyhorse (fall 2012).

 "[The problem is the revolving door of this city, even you]."
-The Cincinnati Review (forthcoming).
+The Cincinnati Review (fall 2012).

 "Your Small Towns of Adult Sorrow & Melancholy" in TriQuarterly 142 (2012).